Numerical analysis of a stabilized scheme for an optimal control problem governed by a parabolic convection--diffusion equation: Algebraic flux correction

 for all $\chi \in\Sh$ with $y_h(0)=y_h^0,$ and

 for all $\chi \in\Sh$ with $p_h(T)=0.$ The control variable is defined as

 Similarly to \eqref{optimal_weak_u2}, one can express \eqref{optimal_AFC_semi_weak_u} by using \eqref{operator_Pi}, as

-The semi-discrete scheme \eqref{optimal_AFC_semi_weak_y}--\eqref{optimal_AFC_semi_weak_u2} is a coupled non-linear scheme.
+The semi--discrete scheme \eqref{optimal_AFC_semi_weak_y}--\eqref{optimal_AFC_semi_weak_u2} is a coupled non-linear scheme.
 To prove the existence and the uniqueness of the solution, we will use a fixed point argument.
 To be able to form this argument, we first need to specify the correction factors of the stabilization terms.